codurance/site/_posts/2009-04-14-userstories-and-when-enough-is-enough.md

 categories:
 - Development
 tags:
-- agile
+- Agile
-- user story
+- User Story
 ---

 Perfection in software is impossible.
 Software developement is subject to the Law of Diminishing Returns .
 So how do you decide when enough is enhough?